Duvet

 The term duvet is mainly British, especially in reference to the bedding.
 The term is rare in US English, where it typically refers to the cover, not the bedding itself.

 Duvets originated in rural Europe and were filled with the down feathers of ducks or geese.
 The best quality feathers are taken from the eider duck, whose feathers are known for their effectiveness as a thermal insulator.

 In Britain, prior to the 1970s, a similar form of bedding was called an eiderdown.
 The British eiderdown was thinner than its continental equivalent.
-It was placed atop a sheet and blankets, for extra warmth, rather than being used instead of a sheet and blankets.
+It was placed on top of a sheet and blankets, for extra warmth, rather than being used instead of a sheet and blankets.

 Name

-The word duvet is of French origin, meaning "down".
+The word duvet is of French origin, meaning "down feather".
 Its first known mention in English came in 1759, when Samuel Johnson used it in one of The Idler series of essays.
 Duvets are often more commonly known by other names outside of Europe.